Hiroshima Peace Memorial Museum

 Google Maps

-From Hiroshima Station, take tram lines 2 or 6 to Genbaku-Domu Mae (原爆ドーム前) stop.
-The ride takes 15 minutes and costs 220 yen (240 yen from February 2025).
-You can also take the Hiroshima Sightseeing Loop Bus (Meipuru-pu) to reach Peace Memorial Park.
+From Hiroshima Station, take tram line 2 or 6 to the Genbaku-Domu Mae (原爆ドーム前) stop.
+The ride takes about 15 minutes and costs 220 yen (240 yen starting February 2025).
+You can also take the Hiroshima Sightseeing Loop Bus (Meipuru-pu) to reach Hiroshima Peace Memorial Park.

 Resources